Gutsense Header

 Part I. The Anatomy Of A Deadly Deception

-Colorectal cancer is one of such diseases.
-It is the most dominant and the deadliest nutrition-related cancer — close to one hundred sixty thousand new cases diagnosed annually in the United States alone.
+Colorectal cancer is one of the most dominant and the deadliest nutrition-related cancer — close to one hundred sixty thousand new cases diagnosed annually in the United States alone.
 [1]

 So our desire to prevent it isn't surprising, especially when we are told that regular colonoscopies after age fifty make colorectal cancer "more than 90% curable — but only if you get tested in time."
 [2]